dakeshi/theswiftbook/chapters/function_parameters.md

 # Function Parameters

-TODO: tell the reader what arguments are in a function and why they are useful and give examples of their syntax. also tell the reader about the fact that by default, the first argument of a function is not named when the function is called

 A function, [as we discussed previously](functions.md), can optionally have parameters.
 Think of a parameter as an input to the function, so that the function can carry out its job as it should.

 For instance, imagine that you are tasked with going shopping for a big dinner party tonight.
 What you need is: